Rachad-Alabi-ADEKAMBI/immobilier_benin/README.md

   It should works !!!

 You can also fork the project and make some changes if you have some ideas.
-Feel free to notice any found bug
+Feel free to notice any found bug.